 On March 21, 2006, Jack Dorsey created Twitter and posted his first tweet, kicking off the platform’s whirlwind success story.
-The app revolutionized the world of social media marketing and how businesses and brands alike express themselves within a span of 140 characters, gifs and silly memes.
+The app revolutionized the world of social media marketing and how businesses express themselves within a span of 140 characters, gifs and silly memes.
 However, the internet giant has recently found itself in hot water.

 Dorsey has found himself faced with making some tough decisions concerning the company’s workforce, what direction the app will head in next and if the possibility of getting acquired is still within their reach.
 Dorsey set October 27th as the deadline for interested companies to submit their bids, and companies including Disney, Google and Salesforce were rumored to have shown interest in placing an offer.
 However, by the time the deadline rolled around, none of the companies had taken the plunge.
 This may in part be due to Twitter’s unimpressive year, or possibly because the app just wasn’t the right fit, despite reporting an increase in advertising revenue and user growth within the last year.